-To determine net vertical displacement across the Taylorsville fault at the Airport East site, we measured the vertical separation between projections of the average footwall and hanging-wall dips of the contact between units 14 and 15.
-This contact, which dates to about 2.5 ka based on bracketing radiocarbon ages, was well exposed on the footwall and hanging wall of both the South and North trenches, and predates the oldest identified colluvial wedge (unit C3).
-Because the footwall strata are broadly folded, we used the average hanging-wall dip to approximate the dip of the footwall strata.
-Considering uncertainty in determining the average dip of the contact, we estimate the net vertical displacement is 0.7 ± 0.1 m in the South trench and 0.9 ± 0.1 m in the North trench.
-We also used projections of the subsurface contact between units 10 and 11 encountered in hand-auger holes in the floor of the South trench to determine if any differential displacement exists between pre-unit 14 strata and post-unit 14 strata.
-Increasing the uncertainty to account for the difficulty in identifying the precise location of the contact, we estimate the net vertical displacement is 0.8 ± 0.2 m.
-Because of the overlap between this value and the displacement values determined from the unit 14-15 contact, no strong evidence for differential displacement is apparent; this suggests that the liquefaction features at the Airport East site may more likely be the result of ground shaking triggered by slip on a fault elsewhere in the region, rather than being associated with Taylorsville-fault slip at the site.
+We also used projections of the subsurface contact between units 10 and 11 encountered in hand-auger boreholes in the floor of the South trench to calculate total net vertical displacement across the fault, as well as determine if any differential displacement exists between pre- and post-unit 14 strata.
+Taking into consideration the uncertainty in determining the precise location of the contact, we estimate the total net vertical displacement is $0.8 \pm 0.2$ m (table 1).
+Because of the overlap between this value and the displacement values determined from the unit 14-15 contact, no strong evidence for differential displacement exists.
+This indicates that the liquefaction features at the Airport East site are likely the result of ground shaking triggered by slip on a fault elsewhere in the region, rather than being associated with Taylorsville-fault slip at the site.
+Combining the results of the unit 14-15 contact offset and the unit 10-11 contact offset, the calculated range of total net vertical displacement across the Taylorsville fault at the Airport East site is 0.6-1.1 m (table 1).